Skip to content

 Repository: tidemarksh/runtime

-Tidemark Runtime owns browser-side execution orchestration.
-It is the layer that turns kernel WebAssembly exports into running guest processes by coordinating workers, process handles, filesystem snapshots, stdio, network bridges, and state synchronization.
+Tidemark Runtime is the browser/Node host executor around kernel WebAssembly.
+It turns kernel exports and supervisor decisions into running guest processes by coordinating workers, host memory, filesystem backing, stdio, network bridges, timers, diagnostics, and state transport.

 The runtime is written in TypeScript.
 The current package metadata identifies the package as runtime at version 0.0.0.